skoolkid/sk6502/README.md

 -----------------
 * Base conversion (when converting a skool file to ASM or HTML)
 * Control file generator with code map support
-* Snapshot reader (for extracting memory dumps from emulator snapshot files)

-Note that the stock SkoolKit snapshot reader can be used to read binary (raw memory) files, so the lack of a custom snapshot reader is not a showstopper.

 Base conversion (to decimal) might not be worth implementing.
 6502 assemblers seem to rely on the number of digits in a hexadecimal operand to distinguish